Industrial Deposition of Wavelength-Shifting Films for Liquid Argon Photon Detection Systems: Introduction

 The Deep Underground Neutrino Experiment (DUNE)~\cite{DUNE:2020lwj} is a next-generation long-baseline neutrino oscillation experiment designed to address fundamental questions in particle physics, including leptonic charge conjugation parity (CP) violation, the neutrino mass ordering, and proton decay.
 Its photon detection system (PDS) plays a critical role in detecting scintillation light from liquid-argon time-projection chambers (LArTPCs), enabling precise event timing, improved calorimetric energy reconstruction, and enhanced sensitivity to low-energy physics channels~\cite{PhysRevD.111.032007, f3t7-5vmd}.

-In the DUNE Phase-I Far Detectors 1 and 2 (FD1/2)~\cite{DUNE:2020lwj, DUNE:VD_tdr}, the baseline light-collection technology is the X-Arapuca light-trap design~\cite{FALCONE2021164648,xarapuca}.
+In the DUNE Phase-I Far Detectors 1 and 2 (FD1/2)~\cite{DUNE:2020lwj, DUNE:VD_tdr}, the baseline light-collection technology is the X-Arapuca light-trap design~\cite{xarapuca}.
 This concept combines a primary wavelength-shifting (WLS) layer, an optical trapping mechanism with a secondary WLS layer, and silicon photomultiplier (SiPM) readout to achieve high photon-collection efficiency.
 Figure~\ref{fig:xarapuca} illustrates the working principle of the X-Arapuca cell.
 In this configuration, the primary WLS is deposited directly onto a substrate facing the LAr volume, where it converts the 127\,nm VUV scintillation photons into near-UV photons suitable for subsequent wavelength shift, light trapping, and detection.

 For DUNE Phase-II Far Detector~\cite{dune:phase2}, the PDS design remains under active optimization, and several alternative light-trap geometries are being investigated.
 Preliminary optical simulations and prototype studies indicate that comparable photon-collection performance may be achievable even without a dichroic interface, motivating parallel development of simplified single-layer WLS coatings.
-The present work focuses on realizing such a coating through industrial-scale deposition of \textit{p}-terphenyl (pTP) films on large-area substrates, evaluating their optical and mechanical performance as a potential solution for future DUNE Far Detector modules.
+The present work focuses on realizing such a coating through industrial-scale deposition of \textit{p}-terphenyl (pTP) films on large-area substrates, evaluating their optical and mechanical properties from a manufacturing standpoint.
+The scope of this work is the demonstration of a scalable industrial deposition process and characterization of the resulting films' optical and geometric properties; detector-level performance validation, including quantitative VUV conversion efficiency at 127\,nm, is identified as future work.

-pTP is selected as the primary WLS material for its high quantum efficiency, fast re-emission time, and emission spectrum peaking in the near-UV ($\sim$340--360\,nm), well matched to the subsequent optical elements~\cite{4774796} (see Fig.~\ref{fig:ptp_spectrum}).
+pTP is selected as the primary WLS material for its high quantum efficiency, fast re-emission time, and emission spectrum peaking in the near-UV ($\sim$340--360\,nm), well matched to the subsequent optical elements~\cite{PhotochemCAD} (see Fig.~\ref{fig:ptp_spectrum}).
 The quality of the pTP layer directly impacts the photon-detection efficiency through its conversion efficiency, emission-spectrum stability, and optical coupling to the trapping system.

 Coating an organic wavelength-shifting material such as pTP onto inorganic substrates (e.g., borosilicate glass, quartz, or sapphire) presents intrinsic challenges.
 Differences in surface energy, thermal expansion coefficient, and chemical bonding properties often lead to poor adhesion, microcracking, or non-uniform film morphology.
 These effects are particularly pronounced when scaling to large-area substrates, where even slight variations in surface condition can result in substantial differences in film thickness and optical performance.
 Addressing these interface-related challenges is therefore essential for ensuring reproducibility and long-term stability of the coatings in large cryogenic detectors, and motivates detailed surface characterization of adhesion, morphology, and uniformity.